Ze-Rato/Maze-TI-BASIC/README.md

 ## General Info

-Simple Maze Generator written in TI-BASIC
+Simple Maze Generator written in TI-BASIC.

 Pretty self explanatory, you are a red dot on a maze and your goal is to get to the green mark on it.
 Use the arrow keys to move.

+NOTE: The max width size as of now is 20.

 ## Some Pictures